TheDingodile/Robotics/_posts/2024-05-26-Weighing-My-Options.markdown

     <p style="font-style: italic; font-size: 0.8em;">Approach 1: Backbone network performance.
 Left plot shows mean reward, which can be used as a relative measure of performance.
 Right plot shows how many sub-tasks the policy completes on average.
 We see the performance is significantly worse than that of the baseline model.</p>
 </div>

+The approach fails to learn almost anything, and is significantly worse than the baseline model.

 ***Results: Approach 2***

-Here, we see the succesrate of the four different sub-tasks as training goes on.
+Here, we see the reward of the four different sub-tasks as training goes on.

 <div id="subtasks" style="text-align: center;">
     <img src="subtasks.png" alt="baseline" width="300">